ros2/demos/quality_of_service_demo/README.md

 ### Example Demo Run

-Let's start the publisher sending a message every half second, and the publisher and subscriber with both offered and requested
+Let's start the publisher sending a message every half second, and the publisher and subscriber with both offered and requested Deadline periods and Liveliness lease durations at 1 second
-Deadline periods and Liveliness lease durations at 1 second:
+(it is recommended to run these demos using the RTI Connext RMW implementation):
 ```
 RMW_IMPLEMENTATION=rmw_connext_cpp ros2 run quality_of_service_demo_cpp interactive_publisher --delay 0.5 --deadline 1 --liveliness MANUAL_BY_TOPIC --lease 1
 RMW_IMPLEMENTATION=rmw_connext_cpp ros2 run quality_of_service_demo_cpp interactive_subscriber --deadline 1 --liveliness MANUAL_BY_TOPIC --lease 1
 ```

-You will see the publisher publishing "Hello, world!" messages and the subscriber receiving them.
+You will see the publisher publishing messages and the subscriber receiving them.

 Now **press** `s` in the publisher's terminal to stop publishing messages.
 After about 1 second, the subscriber will print "Liveliness changed" to the terminal in response to the publisher losing implied liveliness.